auscyber/dotfiles/README.md

-While we wait for (or contribute towards) a Nix feature of seamless application of pathces to a flake input, this project defines a worflow for application of patches to an imported git branch and provides commands that support this workflow
+While we wait for (or contribute towards) a Nix feature of seamless application of patches to a flake input, this project defines a worflow for application of patches to an imported git branch and provides commands that support this workflow